 The organization carries out its mission through advocacy, community outreach and education, litigation, community legal education, information and referrals, partnering with other organizations to fight human labor trafficking, preventing family separations by helping immigrants secure dual citizenship for their children and facilitating access to cash transfers to very low-income populations.
-FLAP provides these services without regard to immigration status.
+FLAP provides these services free of charge and without regard to immigration status.”

 Who We Are